alexrop/house_prices_kaggle/README.md

 2. Run the notebook *House_Prices_Kaggle.ipynb*

+  - You should adapt the notebook to your own environment.
+For example I import/export files by using my local path (windows and user), so you should change it by your own.
+  - All 6 models are in the same notebook, where 3 of them have hyperparameters tuninng with optuna, so if you *run all* it could take a while.
+I recomend to run it by parts
 > I highly recommend working on virtual environments as [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) or [venv](https://docs.python.org/3.6/library/venv.html)
-> All 6 models are in the same notebook, where 3 of them have hyperparameters tuninng with optuna, so if you *run all* it could take a while.
-I recomend to run it by parts

 # Project Motivation <a name="motivation"></a>